codythegreat/dss/README.md

 ### Installation

-cd into the src directory and run the following command:
+cd into the directory and run the following command:

-`gcc -I path/to/DSS/include main.c -o dss -lncurses`
+`gcc -I ./include src/main.c -o dss -lncurses`

 or simply run the Makefile: